qbki/plane/README.md

 ## About

-Plane Engine or just plane is a game engine that have a main goal to create a constructor of top-down shooters.
+Plane Engine or just plane is a game engine that's main goal is to create a constructor of top-down shooters.

 High level pipeline: